Note: These positions have been filled for the 2014 - 2015 residency year.

 - Radiation Oncology

-Training: Pharmacy Practice Residency – University of Washington
+Training: Pharmacy Practice Residency - University of Maryland Pharmacy Residency and Fellowship Programs

-Oncology Specialty Residency – University of Washington Medical
+Oncology Specialty Residency - University of Maryland Pharmacy Residency and Fellowship Programs

-Dr. Seung is the Hematologic Malignancies Pharmacy Clinical Specialist at The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Hospital.
-She is also the Director of the PGY-2 Oncology Residency Program at Johns Hopkins and serves as Assistant Clinical Professor with the University of Maryland School of Pharmacy.
-Dr. Seung received her Doctor of Pharmacy degree from the University of North Carolina at Chapel Hill, and completed her Pharmacy Practice and Oncology Specialty Residencies at the University of Washington Medical Center and Seattle Cancer Care Alliance in Seattle, Washington.
+Dr. Burton is the clinical pharmacy specialist in medical oncology at The Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins Hospital.
+He is also the Director of the PGY-2 Oncology Residency Program at Johns Hopkins and serves as an Assistant Clinical Professor with the University of Maryland School of Pharmacy.
+Dr. Burton received his Doctor of Pharmacy degree from the University of North Carolina at Chapel Hill, and completed his Pharmacy Practice and Oncology Specialty Residencies at the University of Maryland Medical Center through the University of Maryland Pharmacy Residency and Fellowship Programs.
+His practice interests include gastrointestinal malignancies, genitourinary malignancies, supportive care, and anticoagulation in patients with cancer.

 The Johns Hopkins Hospital